leoaugusto1976/lhl-final-project/README.md

 ### Presentation

-I will deliver a comprehensive PowerPoint presentation encompassing the following key elements:
+The PowerPoint presentation encompassing the following key elements:

 - **Inspiration:** Unveiling the motivations that sparked the creation of this project.
 - **Choices:** Detailing the strategic decisions made throughout the project, from data selection to analytical approaches.